mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 * **Emergent systems**
 Modular code and clean boundaries often work in unexpected ways.
-Sometimes they solve problems you didn't even think you had.
+Sometimes they solve problems you didn't even know you had.
 At other times the one complex feature you had planned is suddenly very easy to build.

 Your mileage may vary of course.
 Game architecture is a topic that should always be taken with a large grain of salt.
-It is crucial that you make your own mistakes and experiences and decide for yourself what is right for your game.
+It is crucial that you make your own mistakes and experiences and decide for yourself what is right for you and your game.

 ---